Emulator Issues #11910

 We probably have a bug somewhere in the Wii Network emulation, as not having any internet access or not having the Wii's SSL root certificates on the NAND makes the game network code not actually freeze/crash.
 Those hang/freezes also doesn't happen on a real Wii console.

-#2 Updated by sepalani about 1 month ago
+#2 Updated by sepalani over 2 years ago

 It seems many Ubisoft and Activision games are using the Quazal network SDK.